Capturing ideas and thinking on paper

 So, what’s the best way to easily capture your ideas, without it eating into too much of your time?

-When it comes to creative thinking, your phone can be your friend
+When it comes to creative thinking, your phone is your friend

 I recommend any audio recordings are either saved as audio files or jotted down on paper.
 I always use a pen and pad to write up audio notes and get my ideas fleshed out.
 I call it thinking on paper.